risto-trajanov/real-time-sign-language-recognition-macedonian/README.md

 2. There are a few paths that need to be adjusted to the directory in which you will clone the repo
 3. Test it with predictions.ipynb

+## To-do

+1. work out the real time solution in predictions.ipynb
+2. Train on more images
+3. Write documentation overleaf